KDE: KDE neon

-KDE neon is a software repository that uses Ubuntu LTS as a core.
+KDE neon is a Linux distribution that uses Ubuntu LTS as a core.
 It aims to provide the users with rapidly updated Qt and KDE software, while updating the rest of the OS components from the Ubuntu repositories at the normal pace.
-KDE maintains that it is not a "KDE distribution", but rather an up-to-date archive of KDE and Qt packages.

 Subtitle Composer

 Subtitle Composer is an open-source subtitle editor for the Linux and Microsoft Windows operating systems, based on Qt and KDE Frameworks.
 The project became part of KDE starting in December 2019.
 It supports the most common text and bitmap-based subtitle formats, video previewing, audio waveform, speech recognition, timings synchronization, subtitle translation, OCR and JavaScript macros/scripting.
 Subtitle Composer is free software released under the GNU General Public License.

 Contributors

 Developing KDE software is primarily a volunteer effort, although various companies, such as Novell, Nokia, or Blue Systems employ or employed developers to work on various parts of the project.
 Since a large number of individuals contribute to KDE in various ways (e.g. code, translation, artwork), organization of such a project is complex.
 A mentor program helps beginners to get started with developing and communicating within KDE projects and communities.

 Communication within the community takes place via mailing lists, IRC, blogs, forums, news announcements, wikis and conferences.
 The community has a Code of Conduct for acceptable behavior within the community.